Miami-Dade County to company that runs Miami Seaquarium: Lease on property ends April 21 | KRDO

 Last year, Lolita was set to be released back into the ocean after animal welfare activists fought for her release.
 Lolita died before she could be released.

-The advocacy group People for the Ethical Treatment of Animals (PETA) celebrated the news in a posted statement on its website.
+The advocacy group People for the Ethical Treatment of Animals (PETA) celebrated the news in a posted statement on its website on Thursday.

 “After more than 50 years of miserable animals and false promises to clean up its act, the Seaquarium’s impending shutdown is overdue,” said PETA Vice President Tracy Reiman.
 “And PETA looks to Miami-Dade County authorities to keep up the good work by ensuring that these animals are sent to reputable facilities where they’ll get the care they so desperately need.”